-- 22.1 Sequencing will be reviewed at the pre-construction meeting. - 22.2 All materials and equipment are to be brought into the project site from the approved staging location and are not to be brought through the existing buildings or loading docks.
-Any and all
+- 22.1 N/A - All materials and equipment are to be brought into the project site from the approved staging location and are not to be brought through the existing buildings or loading docks.
+Any and all exceptions shall be approved by, and closely coordinated with, the Owner's Project Manager in advance of scheduling or performing the work.